Roboramv2/Robotic-arm/theory.md

 We use the first mode for more than 4 motors (current capabilities higher in 12V battery).
 We use the second mode for less than 4 motors (9V battery current drawn is low).

+Strings pulled through plastic tubes with break at joint to facilitate bends.
+Gripper ends made of cardboard, and string ends are bundled inside the tops and glued in.
+String tension optimal when lower head section servos are at 120 degrees as opposed to 180 degrees as thought initially.
+120 to 70 rotation marks the pull in when the fingers are splayed.
+100 to 50* marks the same when the fingers are closed. (* to be tested)

+Note for next time: design a circular headbase plate.
+More regularity allows for better positioning.

 ***
 ## Initial ideas for humanoid arm:
 * general points to build on: